MintzyG/MyMonoRepo/Rivera/Sorting-Algs/Quicksort/README.md

-# Why this exists:
+## Why this exists:

-  This is an univeristy assignment to code quick-sort
+- Second university assignment from `Programming-2` class of 2023-2 (UENF)

+## What did it ask/What did I do?

+- Code Quick-Sort First or Last recursively
+- Show every step the array took to become sorted

 ## What did I do/learn?